nickegli/aks_terraform/README.md

 aks cluster demo for terraform

 ## How to use this template
-2. when executing this terraform script you will be prompted to provide values for following variables.
+2. when executing this terraform script be sure to configure these values in variable.tf
 - customer_name
 - cluster_name
 - short_name